vectordotdev/vector/docs/specs/component.md

 #### ComponentEventsSent

-*All components- that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.
+*All components* that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.